Pygocentrus/pub-sub/README.md

 **Signature**: `string`, [...`any`] => `void`

-This function takes a token and unscubscribes the underlying listener.
+This function takes a token and unsubscribes the underlying listener.

 ```javascript
 pubSub.publish('foo');